thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 $ git init
 ```

 Boom!
-Your directory is now a git repo! 💥
+Your directory is now a git repository! 💥

-You can verify this by checking if a `.git` subdirectory was created by running `ls -a`.
+You can verify this by checking that a `.git` subdirectory was created when you run `ls -a`.

 The .git subdirectory contains a number of subdirectories and files that keep track of all the changes happening in your working tree, or repo as we are now calling it.
 You will also find configuration details, a list of branches, Github remotes and also things called SHAs.
 SHAs are a long series of numbers used as a unique ID for your commits.
 Don't worry too much about that right now, just know that the *.git* subdirectory is where all that stuff related to your git repo is stored.